purrbot-site/PurrBotAPI/README.md

 **Link**: https://purrbot.site/api/status

 This returns an image of the avatar, with a status-icon.
-The default status is offline.
+The default status is offline and the image width and height are 500px.

 Following params are supported: